Audemars Piguet, the vaunted manufacture from Les Brassus, wasn't doing so well at the end of the 1960s.

 In 1993, the Royal Oak line expanded to include the Offshore Chronograph, which drove the bulk of sales for AP in the past few decades.
 Debatably, the Offshore is responsible for carrying AP into the 21st century and ushering it into the powerhouse position in which it exists today.

-This particular Offshore, a Reference 26400AU, dates to circa 2000s and features a 44mm forged carbon case with a sapphire crystal, a signed ceramic crown, a luminous black mega-tapisserie dial with black sub registers and a matching handset, a black ceramic bezel, and Audemars Piguet Calibre 3126/3840 automatic-winding chronograph movement - visible through the sapphire display caseback.
-It comes fitted to a textured black rubber strap with a signed stainless steel pin buckle and is accompanied by its full kit.
+This particular Offshore, a Reference 26400SO, dates to circa 2017 and features a 44mm stainless steel case with a sapphire crystal, a signed crown, a luminous satin silver mega-tapisserie dial with black sub registers and a matching handset, a black ceramic bezel, and Audemars Piguet Calibre 3126/3840 automatic-winding chronograph movement - visible through the sapphire display caseback.
+It comes fitted to a black rubber strap with a signed stainless steel pin buckle and is accompanied by its full kit.

 This is a watch that successfully marries haute horlogerie with a tactical aesthetic.